RoboJackets/robocup-firmware/doc/mTrainFlashingAndDebugging.md

 JLinkExe
 ```

-At this point you will get the same message as in the setting up jlink software section.
+At this point you will get the same message as in the setting up J-Link software section.
 Then you need to connect to the processor via the following command
 ```
 connect
 ```